tarantool/doc/doc/dev_guide/developer_guidelines.rst

 When reporting a bug, try to come up with a test case right away.
 Set the current maintenance milestone for the bug fix, and specify the series.
 Assign the bug to yourself.
-Put the status to 'In progress' Once the patch is ready, put the bug the bug to 'In review' and solicit a review for the fix.
+Put the status to 'In progress' Once the patch is ready, put the bug to 'In review' and solicit a review for the fix.

 Once there is a positive code review, push the patch and set the status to 'Closed'